National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Why Should I Care?

 The number of snowy plovers on our beaches who reside, nest and fledge their young is an indicator of the health of our sandy beaches and coastal ecosystem.
-Western snowy plovers will survive as a species as long as they have small, protected nesting islands and habitat.
+Western snowy plovers will survive as a species as long as they have protected nesting habitat.
 The snowy plover is an important part of the interconnected web of life on the shore.
 Plovers have lived on California beaches for thousands of years, but today human use of their remaining beach habitat seriously threatens their survival.
-Once numbered in the thousands, only around 2,100 breeding plovers remain (USFWS unpublished data).
+Once numbered in the thousands, no more than 2,500 breeding plovers remain (USFWS unpublished data).
 Prior to 1970 they nested at 53 locations in California, while today they nest in only half as many sites (USFWS 2001).
-Point Reyes, once known for having at least three plover breeding beaches now only has one (Peterlein 2008).
 The health of our beaches and community will depend on our local management and community response during the critical breeding season.

 How Can I Help "Snowies" Nest in Peace?